sassoftware/vscode-sas-extension/README.md

 ### Profiles

-Profiles are easy ways to switch between multiple Viya deployments and Compute Contexts.
+Profiles are easy ways to switch between multiple SAS deployments.
+For Viya connections, multiple Viya profiles can be used to switch between compute contexts.
 There is no limit to the amount of profiles that can be stored.

 Profiles will be stored into the VSCode settings.json file, and can be modified by hand, if needed.